opensearch-project/documentation-website/_install-and-configure/install-dashboards/plugins.md

 sudo bin/opensearch-dashboards-plugin list
 ```

-To view a list of plugins the OpenSearch Dashboards user interface (UI):
+To view a list of plugins in the OpenSearch Dashboards UI:

 1. Connect to OpenSearch Dashboards.
 2. Select